How to become a UK lawyer

-In the United Kingdom, there is no one path to become a lawyer.
+In the United Kingdom, there is no one law programme to become a lawyer.
 This useful article outlines the several paths to becoming a licenced lawyer.
 At each level, you should analyse the many possibilities and decide which one is ideal for you depending on your interests and goals.

 Your first step to law – An undergraduate degree

-Obtaining an undergraduate degree is the first step toward becoming a lawyer.
-You would believe that a legal degree like an LLB is prerequisite, but this is not true! .
+Obtaining an undergraduate degree is the first step toward how to becom a lawyer.
+You would believe that a legal degree like an LLB is prerequisite, but this is not true!
 You can undertake any degree to become a lawyer in the UK, with a range of options available during your bachelor degree-

 1. The Classic – Law Degree

-A qualifying BA law degree or an LLB law degree can be obtained at a university in England or Wales.
+A qualifying BA law degree or an LLB law degree is one way of how to be a lawyer and can be obtained at a university in England or Wales.
+This requires applying to a law school, including writing a law personal statement.
+It may also include taking the LNAT, the law admissions test required for entry to some law programmes.
 While universities in Scotland offer Law degrees as well, these are usually not qualifying law degrees like those in England and Wales.
 These Scottish degrees usually need to be accompanied by a conversion course that converts them into a qualifying degree.

 2. A Non-Law Degree